spirochete/seeds-company/README.md

 =============

 This is a Rails app for managing a seed bank (cataloguing and distribution).
 Currently, the catalogue and storefront are up.
-I'm currently working on integration with Active Merchant.
+I'm working on integration with Active Merchant.

 Why?